 The Dillon reservoir supplies water for the City of Denver.
 It’s owned and operated by Denver Water, which is Colorado’s largest public water company.
 The U.S. Forest Services manages the surrounding campgrounds, which reside within the White River National Forest.
 Water sports are the main draw of Lake Dillon.

-The Dillon Reservoir Recreation Area is managed a number of organizations in the interagency Dillon Reservoir Recreation Committee (DRReC) including the Denver Water, Town of Dillon, Town of Frisco, Summit County Government, and U.S. Forest Service.
+The Dillon Reservoir Recreation Area is managed by a number of organizations in the interagency Dillon Reservoir Recreation Committee (DRReC) including the Denver Water, Town of Dillon, Town of Frisco, Summit County Government, and U.S. Forest Service.

-A paved trail runs on the south side of the Dillon Reservoir across the Dillon Dam.
-It offers extraordinary view of the Ten Mile Range and 360 degree views from the dam of Summit County.
+Biking/Hiking: A paved trail runs on the south side of the Dillon Reservoir across the Dillon Dam.
+It offers an extraordinary view of the Ten Mile Range and 360-degree views from the dam of Summit County.

-Seasonal boating of all types are permitted on Lake Dillon.
-The season usually runs from early June to mid September, weather pending.
+Boating: Seasonal boating of all types is permitted on Lake Dillon.
+The season usually runs from early June to mid-September, weather pending.
 There are two marinas that rent boats, one on each side of the lake.

-Dillon Marina – The Dillon Marina claims the status as the world’s highest deep water marina.
+Dillon Marina – The Dillon Marina claims the status of the world’s highest deep-water marina.
 They refer to the marina as:

 A destination for lovers of land and water, land-locked pirates and fun-loving people of all ages!

-Lake and pond fishing are available year round, both from shore and boat.
+Fishing: Lake and pond fishing is available year-round, both from shore and boat.
 In the winter ice fishing is an option when the lake freezes over.
 The Blue River flows into and out of the Dillon Reservoir, so that provides additional area fishing.

 Latest in Dillon Reservoir

 Colorado boasts some pretty big lakes and reservoirs within its state lines.
 From the eastern plains…